 Given their vapor permeability, loose-fill insulation materials aren’t really recommended for containers.

 Expanded foam is manufactured offsite into large boards and panels that are pre-sized for typical wall heights.
 Unlike blanket insulation, it is self-supporting.
-Holes for things like doors and windows are made on site by cutting.
-The gas in closed cell variants can sometimes escape the cells and cause a reduced R-value over time.
+Holes for things like doors and windows are made on-site by cutting.
+The gas in closed-cell variants can sometimes escape the cells and cause a reduced R-value over time.

 It is DIY-friendly and can be attached to studs or even glued right to the container.
 It can be pretty quick to install unless you have a lot of cuts to make.
 Some varieties are molded to match the corrugations of a shipping container wall.
 If not, you’ll have large air gaps in these corrugated areas.